National Information Center on Health Services Research and Health Care Technology (NICHSR)

 HTA 101: Glossary

 Accuracy: the degree to which a measurement (e.g., the mean estimate of a treatment effect) is true or correct.
-An estimate can be accurate, yet not be precise, if it is based upon an unbiased method that provides observations having great variation (i.e., not close in magnitude to each other).
+An estimate can be accurate, yet not be precise, if it is based on an unbiased method that provides observations having great variation or random error (i.e., not close in magnitude to each other).
 (Contrast with precision.)

 Alpha (α): the probability of a Type I (false-positive) error.
 In hypothesis testing, the α-level is the threshold for defining statistical significance.
 For instance, setting α at a level of 0.05 implies that investigators accept that there is a 5% chance of concluding incorrectly that an intervention is effective when it has no true effect.
 The α-level is commonly set at 0.01 or 0.05 or 0.10.